trevor-ratliff/HtmlTools/README.md

 games.

+## SaltGenerator ##

+A tool to generate a random salt using the user's mouse movements.

 ## SimpleEncode ##

-A simple encoding and decoding library to obfuscate 'sensitive' data
+A simple encoding and decoding library to obfuscate 'sensitive' data.

 ### Use ###